industrial-edge/mounting-an-nfs-share-to-ied/README.md

 ![Network topology](docs/graphics/nfs_network.png)

-The Client is connected through SSH in Terminal to the OpenSSH-server container running on Industrial Edge Device.
+The client is connected through SSH in Terminal to the OpenSSH-server container running on Industrial Edge Device.
 The server shares an NFS folder with Industrial Edge Device and the OpenSSH-server container uses this folder as a volume.

 ## Requirements